No deposit car insurance

 However, you should be aware of the following before deciding on a payment method:

-- Most insurance providers will charge around 20% of the total annual premium for the first month’s instalment, and then equal monthly instalments for the rest of the year.
+- Most insurance providers will charge around 20% of the total annual premium for the first month’s instalment, then equal monthly instalments for the rest of the year.

 - Interest will most likely be charged on direct debit instalments, which could end up costing you between 10% to 25% more over the course of the year.

-- If you decide to pay your car insurance with a credit card, you may have to pay an administration fee in addition to the cost of your premiums.
-You’ll then have to make sure you can pay off your balance so that you don’t end up with additional interest charges on your credit card.
+- If you decide to pay for your car insurance with a credit card, you may have to pay an administration fee in addition to the cost of your premiums.
+You’ll then have to make sure you can pay off your balance, so that you don’t end up with additional interest charges on your credit card.

 How else can I save money on my car insurance?

-Spreading the cost of your car insurance can help if you’re on a budget as long as you’re aware of the potential overall costs.
+Spreading the cost of your car insurance can help if you’re on a budget, as long as you’re aware of the potential overall costs.
 However, there are other ways to save money on your car insurance, for example:

 - Increasing your voluntary excess.